 Clinical trials have identified several medications that may be used alone as second-line treatment or in combination with first-line agents depending upon the ADHD type or comorbidity profile.
 Tricyclic antidepressants have been shown to be effective as monotherapy for ADHD, but their use is limited by their adverse event profile.
-Alpha-2 agonists (e.g., clonidine) may be especially useful in patients with predominant hyperactivity or impulsivity.
-Bupropion is effective for patients (over eight years of age) with comorbid depression.
+Alpha-2 agonists (e.g., clonidine) may be

-The stimulants most commonly used to enhance attention in ADHD are amphetamines and methylphenidate (MPH) (Methylin®, Methylin ER®, Metadate ER®, Metadate CD®, Ritalin®, Ritalin LA®, Ritalin SR®, Concerta®, DaytranaTM).
-Lisdexamfetamine (VyvanseTM), a prodrug in which d-amphetamine is covalently bonded to L-lysine, is a new drug in this class, approved by the FDA in February, 2007.
-Although effective, methamphetamine (Desoxyn®) is not routinely used due to its potential for abuse.
-Atomoxetine (Strattera®), a non-stimulant medication, is also approved for the treatment of ADHD.
+The stimulants most commonly used to enhance attention in ADHD are amphetamines and methylphenidate (MPH).
+Dexmethylphenidate HCI (Focalin, Focalin XR), is the d-threo-enantiomer of the racemic mixture of MPH, and is proposed to be the more active enantiomer.
+Lisdexamfetamine (Vyvanse), a prodrug in which d-amphetamine is covalently bonded to L-lysine, is a newer formulation of amphetamine in the stimulant class.
+Dextroamphetamine sulfate (Liquadd) is a new liquid oral formulation of the dextro isomer of d,l-amphetamine sulfate.
+Although effective, methamphetamine (Desoxyn) is not routinely used due to its potential for abuse.
+Atomoxetine (Strattera), a non-stimulant medication, is also approved for the treatment of ADHD.